 After the past 4 years where selfishness was held up as godly, The Good Place reminded me that there are certain truths that are self-evident: we are here for each other, a rising tide lifts all boats, and love is the current that powers the world toward good.
 Yes, I’m not making it up – it’s a comedy.

 What can I add to the already stellar reviews of Schitt’s Creek?
-Like The Good Place I nearly didn’t make it based on the few two episodes, but again, the recommendations of others plus a pile of awards convinced me to give it a longer try.
+Like The Good Place I nearly didn’t make it based on the first two episodes, but again, the recommendations of others plus a pile of awards convinced me to give it a longer try.
 It’s episode 5 that cinched the deal.
-It’s not about a family of One Percenters finding small town life incomprehensible and everyone looks foolish (though that happens), it’s about what happens when life forces us to see another way and respect people who have chosen a different path.
+It’s not about a family of One Percenters finding small town life incomprehensible and everyone looks foolish (though that happens), it’s about what happens when life forces us to see another way to live our lives and respect people who have chosen a different path.

 The utterly self-absorbed Moira learns other people have lives too, including her own children.
 Johnny Rose goes from greasy promoter back to the kinder, better man he was when he and Moira fell for each other, when they had nothing.
 Alexis, so much like her mother, determined to grow old as a party girl, finds a desire to be useful to others and have pride in herself.
-The single saddest moment of the series is also one of the most romantic – after episode 1 who could have guessed Alexis could actually make a hard sacrifice so someone else could be happy?
+The single saddest moment of the series is also one of the most romantic – after episode 1 who could have guessed Alexis could actually make a heart-shredding sacrifice because someone else’s happiness mattered more to her?

 And what is there to say about romance of David and Patrick, with wonderfully realized fear, risk, all the tentative steps toward each other, all the mistakes.
 So worth every minute.
 All of this wrapped up in laughter, some tears, and so much satiric wit that moments that could turn saccharine never do.